ryanmillerdev/frontendian/_posts/2018-06-24-prototype.markdown

 ### Object.setPrototypeOf

 We mentioned above that JavaScript's inheritance mechanism is highly dynamic, and we can demonstrate that here via `Object.setPrototypeOf`.
-Be advised, using `Object.setPrototypeOf` is something that be done with great care, and you should likely take gander through the [warnings on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/setPrototypeOf).
+Be advised, using `Object.setPrototypeOf` is something that should be done with great care, and you should likely take gander through the [warnings on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/setPrototypeOf).
 An example of the method's usage:

 <pre><code>const Creature = Object.create({
   yowl: function () { console.log('Yowl!' )}